akitotheanimator/God-Hand-Tools/README.md

 # MOTool [obsolete]
 MOTool is a brand new tool for the pack that converts god hand MOT to valve SMD.
 You will need a .bones file to convert the files correctly, which i have implemented on the brand new version of MdtoSmd.
-**This tool still works fine, But Blen2MOT has the same function and works better.**
+**This tool still works fine, But Blen2MOT now has the same functionality and works better.**

 ![ezgif-1-5676d2ae5a](https://github.com/user-attachments/assets/d4294290-a0af-49c9-9fd6-1f06f7bd6b9b)